 Organizations deploying such tools should carefully inspect their logs and closely examine discovered attempts, even those that are successfully blocked, to transmit sensitive information out of the organization without authorization.

 CIS Control 15 focuses on the processes and tools used to track, control, prevent, correct, and secure the use of wireless local area networks (WLANs), access points, and wireless client systems.

 CIS Control 15 is critical because major thefts of data have been initiated by attackers who have gained wireless access to organizations from outside the physical building.
 In most cases, bypassing organizations’ security perimeters and connecting wirelessly to access points inside the organization.

 Other organizations have reported the discovery of unauthorized wireless access points on their networks, planted and sometimes hidden for unrestricted access to an internal network.
-Since they do not require direct physical connections, wireless devices are a convenient vector for attackers to maintain long-term access into a target environment.
+Since they do not require direct physical connections, wireless devices are a convento vector for attackers to maintain long-term access into a target environment.

 Organizations should perform effective wireless scanning, detection, and utilize discovery tools such as wireless intrusion detection systems.

 Additionally, the security team should periodically capture wireless traffic from within the borders of a facility.
 Then, use analysis tools to determine whether the wireless traffic was transmitted using weaker protocols or encryption than the organization mandates.
 When devices relying on weak wireless security settings are identified, they should be found within the organization’s asset inventory and either reconfigured more securely or denied access to the organization’s network.

 Finally, the security team should employ remote management tools on the wired network to pull information about the wireless capabilities and devices connected to managed systems.